Beryl Cook: Biography

 Cook enjoyed growing popularity and her paintings soon were in great demand.
 Her first book of collected works was published by John Murray in 1978, and in 1979 a film was made for LWT's The South Bank Show where she discussed her work with Melvyn Bragg.
 Cook collaborated with such authors as Edward Lucie-Smith and Nanette Newman by providing illustrations for their books.
 She continued regularly to publish books of her own artworks until the early 2000s, such as Beryl Cook's New York (1985) which had been inspired by her three week visit to New York City in 1983.

 In 1994, she received the Best Selling Published Artist Award from the Fine Art Trade Guild.
 In 1995 she was awarded the Order of the British Empire.
 She did not attend the official ceremony due to her shyness, and accepted the honour at a quieter ceremony in Plymouth the following year.
 The Royal Mail reproduced one of her paintings as a first class postage stamp.
 In 2002, her painting The Royal Couple featured in the Golden Jubilee exhibition in London.
 Tiger Aspect Productions made two animated films called Bosom Pals using characters from her paintings, voiced by Dawn French, Rosemary Leach, Alison Steadman and Timothy Spall, and broadcast in February 2004.
 Channel 4 News produced a short film on Beryl and her work in 2005, and she was also the featured artist in BBC Two's The Culture Show in 2006.

 Beryl Cook died on 28 May 2008 at her home in Plymouth.
 Peninsula Arts of the Plymouth University mounted a major retrospective exhibition in November that year.
 Two books devoted to her were published: Beryl Cook 1926-2008 and The World of Beryl Cook.
 In 2010, two of her paintings were used as part of the Rude Britannia exhibition at the Tate Britain.
 Beryl Cook's paintings have been acquired by the Gallery of Modern Art in Glasgow, Bristol City Museum and Art Gallery, Plymouth Art Gallery and Durham Museum.

+Her work has been compared to that of Colombian artist Fernando Botero.